Darion/links/linux.md

 * [automatron](https://github.com/madflojo/automatron) - Autonomous IT Systems Monitoring and Remediation
 * [restic](https://restic.github.io/) is a program that does backups right
 * [monit](https://mmonit.com/monit) - small open source utility for managig and monitoring Unix systems

+## WM

+* [Way Cooler](http://way-cooler.org/) is a tiling Wayland window manager, written in Rust, configurable using Lua, and extendable with D-Bus

 ## Inbox